asayers/jetrelay/DESIGN.md

 phone connects to one of Apple's servers, and then that server relays push notifications on behalf of WhatsApp, Uber, etc.

+> middleman
+maybe worth mentioning that you can have several layers to scale this as required

 Another comparison you could make is with RSS.
 The way RSS works is that each publisher has a list of entries ("feed.xml"), and they're allowed to add entries to the top of the list.
 Feed aggregators poll these lists periodically, and when